hades217/awesome-ai/README.md

 * [Woogie](https://woogie.ai/) — the conversational AI robot that makes learning and discovery fun for children
 * [XiaoJing Bot](http://jiangren.com.au) - XiaoJing Bot to support management of wechat groups and remove members of wechat group
 * [CodeKidz](https://codekidz.ai) — the first AI-powered programming learning platform for kids, featuring AI teachers to teach Python basics, problem-solving, and creativity with human-like responses
+* [bugfree.ai](https://bugfree.ai/) - An advanced AI-powered platform designed to practice and prepare for system design and behavioral interviews, by combining a vast question library, detailed feedback, and interactive AI-powered mock interviews.

 ### Writing Tools